 VI.
-Contracting Officer
+Appointment of Contracting Officer

-The Executive Vice President who, from time to time, oversees those employees of the Corporation that are engaged in real estate activities that are the subject of this policy shall be the Corporation's Contracting Officer for real property dispositions.
-If there is more than one Executive Vice President who oversees those employees, each of those Executive Vice Presidents shall be considered a Contracting Officer for real property dispositions of the type they oversee and may take any action that may be taken by the Contracting Officer for such dispositions.
+The Executive Vice President who, from time to time, oversees those employees of New York City Economic Development Corporation that are engaged in real estate activities shall be Build NYC's Contracting Officer for real property dispositions.
+If there is more than one Executive Vice President who oversees those employees, each of those Executive Vice Presidents shall be considered a Contracting Officer for real property dispositions and may take any action that may be taken by the Contracting Officer.